thmslfb/helldivers-discord-bot/README.md

 ## ✨ Features

 - 🔔 **Real-time war status updates** from Helldivers 2
+- 🚨 **Automated notifications** for planet losses, victories, and major events in designated channels
 - 🗺️ **Planet tracking** with liberation progress
 - 📊 **Statistical reporting** on community efforts
 - 🏆 **Major Order notifications** and completion tracking